 It comes as a surprise to many that Ethiopia is an extremely mountainous country.
 Many of its major sights lie on the central plateau and getting anywhere in the region can be a challenging task on its bumpy roads or unpaved mountain dirt tracks.
 While the government is building new routes at lightning speed, many of the existing roads are still in poor condition.

 The easiest (and most comfortable) way to get around Ethiopia is by plane.
-Ethiopian Airlines operate domestic flights to many parts of the country, including Lalibela, Gonder, Bahir Dar and Arba Minch (Omo Valley).
+Ethiopian Airlines operate domestic flights to many parts of the country, including Lalibela, Gonder, Bahir Dar Dropdown content and Arba Minch Dropdown content (Omo Valley Dropdown content).
 Flights usually cost less than US$100 each way.
 If you’re flying Ethiopian Airlines from your home country to Ethiopia, you will be able to enjoy a discount on domestic flights.

 Top image © Lukas Bischoff Photograph/Shutterstock